Skip to menu Skip to content Skip to footer

 Assessment

 There is no assessment.
-However, participants are required to complete at least 75% of the course content to receive a Certificate of Completion.
+However, you must complete at least 75% of the course content to receive a Certificate of Completion.

 Certification and accreditation